twitchtv/twirp/docs/protobuf_and_json.md

 You should use the **ProtobufClient**.

-Protobuf uses fewer bytes to encodethan JSON (it is more compact), and it serializes faster.
+Protobuf uses fewer bytes to encode than JSON (it is more compact), and it serializes faster.

 In addition, Protobuf is designed to gracefully handle schema